 GIVE ‘EM AN INCH …

-There’s an old legal adage which argues that “a bad settlement is better than a good lawsuit.”
+An old legal adage holds that “a bad settlement is better than a good lawsuit.”
 Paula sued her neighbor, arguing that branches from his trees overhung her property, and that they were doing all the kinds of things trees do – you know, dropping twigs and leaves, leaking sap, growing roots, just normal tree stuff.
 Paula insisted that she was entitled to something north of $13,000 because the trees were “trespassing” on her property, making claims that sounded a lot like her lawyer had read Fancher v.
 Fagella.

 Neighbor Chris Blair counterclaimed, pointing out that if Paula wanted to really get technical, her deck – which she claimed was being damaged by his trees – was built partly on his property, and it should be removed.